queueit/KnownUser.V3.PHP/README.md

 In this way you can specify which queue(s) should protect which page(s) on the fly without changing the server-side integration.

 This configuration can then be downloaded to your application server.
 Read more about how *[here](https://github.com/queueit/KnownUser.V3.PHP/tree/master/Documentation)*.
-The configuration should be downloaded and cached for 5-10 minutes.

 ### 2. Validate the `queueittoken` and store a session cookie
 To validate that the user has been through the queue, use the `KnownUser::validateRequestByIntegrationConfig()` method.